Pregnant Women Taking Heartburn Medication May Increase Risk Of Asthma In Children, Experts Say

 Walker went on to say that “the study points us towards something that needs further investigation which is why we need to see more research carried out into the causes of asthma, a condition that affects 5.4 million people in the UK alone.”

-According to the American Pregnancy Association, there are natural ways to relieve heartburn symptoms, such as eating yogurt or a glass of milk.
+According to the American Pregnancy Association, there are natural ways to relieve heartburn symptoms, such as eating yogurt or drinking a glass of milk.
 You can also add a tablespoon of honey into a glass of warm milk.

-Over the counter medications for heartburn is available but it is advised that pregnant women consult with a doctor or nurse before doing so.
+Over the counter medications for heartburn are available but it is advised that pregnant women consult with a doctor or nurse before taking them.

 Pregnant women can also try avoiding heartburn by executing the following: